+ROWS preceding-row

+ROWS BETWEEN preceding-row AND preceding-row

+ROWS BETWEEN preceding-row AND CURRENT ROW

+ROWS BETWEEN preceding-row AND following-row

+ROWS BETWEEN CURRENT ROW AND CURRENT ROW

+ROWS BETWEEN CURRENT ROW AND following-row

+ROWS BETWEEN CURRENT ROW AND following-row

+ROWS BETWEEN following-row AND following-row

+'''

-ROWS CURRENT ROW ROWS preceding-row ROWS BETWEEN preceding-row AND preceding-row ROWS BETWEEN preceding-row AND CURRENT ROW ROWS BETWEEN preceding-row AND following-row ROWS BETWEEN CURRENT ROW AND CURRENT ROW ROWS BETWEEN CURRENT ROW AND following-row ROWS BETWEEN following-row AND following-row specifies whether duplicate values are included in the computation of the SUM of the expression.
+specifies whether duplicate values are included in the computation of the SUM of the expression.
 The default option is ALL, which causes duplicate values to be included.